-Hib is a bacterium commonly found in the upper respiratory tract (windpipe, back of mouth and nose) that can cause meningitis, epiglottitis, joint infection/arthritis and pneumonia.
+Hib is a bacterium that is a normal part of the upper respiratory tract (windpipe, back of mouth and nose).

-Hib can cause infection most commonly in young, unvaccinated children less than 5 years of age and elderly people.
+However, Hib can cause infections such as bacterial meningitis, epiglottitis, joint infection/arthritis, and pneumonia most commonly in young, unvaccinated children less than 5 years of age and people with underlying medical conditions.

 Hib bacteria is spread through droplets from your nose or throat through coughing and sneezing.
 You can catch Hib: